 The Journal of Medicinal Foods showed similar results of cherry juice: better sleep duration and quality in older adults.
 Melatonin levels in the blood also improved.

 Tips: Tart cherry juice concentrate serving size is usually only 2 tablespoons, so its impact on total carbohydrate intake is moderate at 10 grams per serving.
 If you want to try tart cherry tea, that is also a relaxing option.
-A highly rated brand is Dynamic Health Organic Tart Cherry Juice.

 The cost of tart cherry juice is slightly more than most relaxing drink options, but it is a great way for people to get melatonin naturally.